cdrodri1/kenward-bot/README.md

 _to be updated more_

 ### Installing Node.js
 You can start by downloading and installing node.js and npm from [here](https://nodejs.org/en/download/) for your operating system.
 Node.js is an extermely powerful javascript runtime that allows you to run serverside code!
+This means you will be able to run javascript right from the node shell as well without even having to open a browser.
 Npm stands for 'Node Package Manager' and makes it extremely easy to manage dependencies in our project.
 If you're not familiar with command prompt on windows / terminal on osx & linux, don't worry, you will pick it up extremely fast.

 **Windows**: Open a command prompt by pressing the Windows key and typing in 'cmd' and hitting enter.
 This will open up a command prompt.
 You can verify that you successfully installed Node.js and check the version by entering the following into the cmd prompt: